PedroAlvesV/LuaMidi/README.md

-# LuaMidi ♫

-LuaMidi is a library to read and write MIDI files, in Lua.
+# LuaMidi ♫ – The Lua library to read and write MIDI files

+<p align="justify"><strong>LuaMidi ♫</strong> is the pure Lua library to reading and writing MIDI files, with friendly API.
+As it provides MIDI data's total abstraction, it doesn't require the user to concern about technical stuff, such as delta time and NoteOn/NoteOff signals.
+Its methods are intuitive and its objects' data are completely human-readable.</p>

+You can check the docs at [the wiki](https://github.com/PedroAlvesV/LuaMidi/wiki).
 Please, publish an [issue](https://github.com/PedroAlvesV/LuaMidi/issues), if you find any.

-You can check the docs at [the wiki](https://github.com/PedroAlvesV/LuaMidi/wiki).
+This library doesn't have **any** dependencies.

 ## Getting Started